RustBlockchainEngineer/sol-liquity/README.md

 ### Full redemption

-A Trove is defined as “fully redeemed from” when the redemption has caused (debt-50) of its debt to absorb (debt-50) LUSD.
-Then, its 50 LUSD Liquidation Reserve is cancelled with its remaining 50 debt: the Liquidation Reserve is burned from the gas address, and the 50 debt is zero’d.
+A Trove is defined as “fully redeemed from” when the redemption has caused (debt-50) of its debt to absorb (debt-50) SOLUSD.
+Then, its 50 SOLUSD Liquidation Reserve is cancelled with its remaining 50 debt: the Liquidation Reserve is burned from the gas address, and the 50 debt is zero’d.

-Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess ETH collateral remaining after redemption, due to its initial over-collateralization.
+Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess SOL collateral remaining after redemption, due to its initial over-collateralization.

 This collateral surplus is sent to the `CollSurplusPool`, and the borrower can reclaim it later.
 The Trove is then fully closed.

 ### Redemptions create a price floor

-Economically, the redemption mechanism creates a hard price floor for LUSD, ensuring that the market price stays at or near to $1 USD.
+Economically, the redemption mechanism creates a hard price floor for SOLUSD, ensuring that the market price stays at or near to $1 USD.

 ## Recovery Mode

 Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 150%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.
-New LUSD may only be issued by adjusting existing Troves in a way that improves their ICR, or by opening a new Trove with an ICR of >=150%.
+New SOLUSD may only be issued by adjusting existing Troves in a way that improves their ICR, or by opening a new Trove with an ICR of >=150%.
 In general, if an existing Trove's adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 150%

-Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%, and to incentivize LUSD holders to replenish the Stability Pool.
+Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%, and to incentivize SOLUSD holders to replenish the Stability Pool.

 Economically, Recovery Mode is designed to encourage collateral top-ups and debt repayments, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.